meyer-lab-cshl/BATMAN-paper/README.md

 BATMAN predicts TCR activation by mutant peptides based on their distances to the TCR's index peptide.
 The peptide-to-index distance is a product of a a) learned positional weight profile vector, corresponding to effects of mutated residues at different positions in the sequence, b) a learned AA substitution distance from the index peptide amino acid to the mutant amino acid and c) an optional scalar weight, also specific for individual TCRs, corresponding to the pMHC binding category.

-![BATMAN schematic diagram showing that it integrates mutational scan datasets across many TCRs to build a hierarchical Bayesian inference model.
-BATMAN infers hyperparameters from the training database and uses them to generate prior distributions for cross-TCR AA distance and TCR-specific positional weights, which are multiplied and used as a predictor of TCR activation by a given mutant](BATMAN_schematic_github.jpg)

 BATMAN can be trained in two modes: (1) within-TCR, where the train and test peptides are associated with the same TCR, and BATMAN-inferred positional weight profiles are TCR-specific, and (2) leave-one-TCR-out, where peptides are tested for activation of a TCR left out of the training data, and BATMAN-inferred positional weight profile is common across all TCRs.